richsoni/www-richsoni.com/_songs/ill-tend-to-your-soul.md

 Depart with a tranquil feeling
 Before you flip off that switch

-Ill make sure the angels get it
+I'll make sure the angels get it
 To induct you to their shoal
 Brother don't you fret it
-Ill tend to your soul
+I'll tend to your soul

-Ill bring it every where with me
+I'll bring it every where with me
-making sure its never lost
+Making sure its never lost
-Ill bring it every where with me
+I'll bring it every where with me
 Until its time to hand it off

 I'll keep it right next to mine
-I'm sure theres space in there for both
+I'm sure there's space in there for both
 They'll both be there intertwined
-yeah, ill tend to your soul
+Yeah, I'll tend to your soul